 “Someone save me!”

-Chaos was rampant, the players were in chaos, while the army attempted to get back up to stop the Behemoth from going through another stomp.
-Flashes of magic flew through the air as it bombarded down upon the Behemoth’s side, causing it to falter.
+Chaos was rampant, and the players were in chaos while the army attempted to get back up to stop the Behemoth from going through another stomp.
+Flashes of magic flew through the air as they bombarded down upon the Behemoth’s side, causing it to falter.
 Blasts of smoke erupted outwards, covering a good portion of its body.

 “We got it!”
-A quite a few soldiers yelled in excitement, but when the smoke cleared up, the Behemoth only stood there stoically, completely unphased..
+Quite a few soldiers yelled in excitement, but when the smoke cleared up, the Behemoth only stood there stoically, completely unphased.

 “How?!”
 One of the soldiers gasped.
 “That’s our strongest spell!”

-The magic around the mage this time swarmed in a powerful aura, a wide scale magic was being activated around one hundred elven mages.
-With such a powerful attack a large magic circle started to form under their feet.
-Even the air around them started to tense up with power almost equivalent to the the Behemoth’s strength.
+This time, the magic around the mage swarmed in a powerful aura; wide-scale magic was activated around one hundred elven mages.
+With such a powerful attack, a large magic circle started to form under their feet.
+Even the air around them started to tense up with power almost equivalent to the Behemoth’s strength.

 “Protect the magician!”
 General Liam yelled.
 “Don’t let the Behemoth get close to them!”

-The Behemoth could feel the power welling up around the magician and instinctively knew that he was in danger.
-It slugged its body over in the attempt to crush them with its foot.
-Quickly, the soldiers and players scrambled up onto their feet, and sprinted over towards the Behemoth’s leg in the attempt to draw its attention.
+The Behemoth could feel the power welling up around the magician and instinctively knew he was in danger.
+It slugged its body over to crush them with its foot.
+Quickly, the soldiers and players scrambled onto their feet and sprinted toward the Behemoth’s leg to draw its attention.

-The soldiers shot multiple arrows, lodging it into the side of its body.
-Quite a few irritated the Behemoth and diverted it attention away from the magician.
+The soldiers shot multiple arrows, lodging them into the side of its body.
+Quite a few irritated the Behemoth and diverted its attention from the magician.
 They scrambled around, trying not to get stomped on by the Behemoth’s heavy foot.

 “Keep its focus!”
-General Liam rushed forward, he raised an bow and fired continuous shots of arrows into the side of the Behemoth’s head.
-When the Behemoth got closer, he rushed in forward, slicing the side of the Behemoth’s leg as best as he could.
+General Liam rushed forward; he raised a bow and fired continuous arrows into the side of the Behemoth’s head.
+When the Behemoth got closer, he rushed forward, slicing the side of the Behemoth’s leg as best as he could.

-Players and the army a like swarmed in around the Behemoth’s body like ants, attempting to bring down a giant.
-They swung, shot, and casted magic with the best of their abilities.
-Even the health on the Behemoth was slowly decreasing, but it wasn’t doing as much as anyone hoped.
-A blast of powerful energy was shot by the magicians, chipping away a portion of the Behemoth’s strength, but it didn’t do much against the Behemoth’s health.
+Players and the army alike swarmed around the Behemoth’s body like ants, attempting to bring down the giant.
+They swung, shot, and casted magic to the best of their abilities.
+Unfortunately, even the health of the Behemoth was slowly decreasing, but it wasn’t doing as much as anyone hoped.
+The magicians shot a blast of powerful energy, chipping away a portion of the Behemoth’s strength, but it didn’t do much against the Behemoth’s health.

-Zero, who was a quite a few distance away, got up and bolted forward.
-He made it his goal to protect General Liam as best of his ability, even possibly spiriting him away when things went south.
+Zero, quite a distance away, got up and bolted forward.
+He aimed to protect General Liam to the best of his ability, possibly spiriting him away when things went south.

-Sekka and Valiant, both closely followed behind him.
-Valiant dragging his swarms of skeletal army behind with him.
-Sekka’s power increased three folds, her feathers and scales shimmering with light, making her a bit blinding to see.
+Sekka and Valiant both closely followed behind him.
+Valiant dragged his swarms of the skeletal army behind him.
+Sekka’s power increased threefold, her feathers and scaled shimmering with light, blinding her to see.

 “Valiant?!”
-Reed cried out in panic, her hand grabbed ahold around Valiant body, unsure what was going on.
+Reed cried out in panic; her hand grabbed Valiant’s body, unsure what was going on.
 “What’s happening?!”

 “What’s going on?
 Is there a battle?”
-Leaf called out towards Sekka as he leaned close towards Sekka body.
+Leaf called out to Sekka as he leaned close to Sekka’s body.

-Swarms of skeletal army smashed into the Behemoth’s leg, chopping away and attacking in attempt to put it down.
-The Behemoth lifted its leg, stomping down and flattening the skeletal army.
-Still, they relentlessly attacked, chipping away at the Behemoth’s health as best as it could.
+Swarms of skeletal army smashed into the Behemoth’s leg, chopping away and attacking in an attempt to put it down.
+Finally, the Behemoth lifted its leg, stomping down and flattening the skeletal army.
+Still, they relentlessly attacked, chipping away the Behemoth’s health as best as possible.

 “Zero!”
 Agnis words blared through Zero’s mind as he picked up the call that came to him.
 “What’s going on?!
 Why are you running?!”

 “No time to explain in too much detail.”
-He hurried replied.
-“General Liam found the Hero’s Mantle, but he made the choice to fight the Behemoth.”
-The thought of fighting something that could kill them without reinforcement or any leverage was suicide.
-He knew that and General Liam made that decision that could cost hundreds of lives.
+He hurriedly replied.
+“General Liam found the Hero’s Mantle, but he chose to fight the Behemoth.”
+The thought of fighting something that could kill them without reinforcement or leverage was suicide.
+He knew that, and General Liam made that decision that could cost hundreds of lives.

 “Wait, the Behemoth’s here?!”

-“Yea, we’re going to help him either push it back, or snatch him and make a run for it.”
-Zero swiveled towards the right, jumping over the large crack that was on the ground.
+“Yea, we’re going to help him either push it back or snatch him and make a run for it.”
+Zero swiveled towards the right, jumping over the large crack in the ground.
 He landed with a light thud like a cat, making his jump graceful for a blind dragon.